naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris Annoyed: Huh?
 What was that all about?

-Scruffy: (knowing smile) Heh heh, beats me.
+Scruffy Happy: (knowing smile) Heh heh, beats me.

 Nadine Confused: Huh... anyways...
 Are you well rested?
 You've only slept for two more hours.